nebulab/playbook/processes/travel-policy.md

 Flight seat categories are the following:

 - Italy/Europe: Economy
-- Worldwide: Premium Economy (when possible, for flights over 6 hours)
+- Worldwide: Economy with comfort seat (when possible, for flights over 6 hours)

 Considering the frequency of our trips abroad, we advise obtaining a passport as soon as you enter the company, as release times can vary wildly depending on the time of the year.